Articles in the series

-Answer Bot, Zendesk's AI-powered bot, can help your customers locate the answers they need without having to contact a human agent or wait for hours or days to receive a response during non-business hours.
+Zendesk's AI-powered bots can help your customers locate the answers they need without having to contact a human agent or wait for hours or days to receive a response during non-business hours.

-Answer Bot can be used in email notifications, where it can respond to customers with recommended help center articles derived from the content of the requester's email message or the message that has been entered into your contact form.
+Zendesk bots can be used in email notifications, where they can respond to customers with recommended help center articles derived from the content of the requester's email message or the information that has been entered into your contact form.

-It is also part of messaging’s advanced bot-enabled functionality, where it can recommend relevant help center articles and guide customers through automated conversation flows designed in Flow Builder.
+They are also part of messaging’s advanced bot-enabled functionality, where they can recommend relevant help center articles and guide customers through automated conversation bots designed in bot builder.

-You can use Flow Builder to create a bot that interacts with customers and provides answers to common questions.
+You can use bot builder to create a bot that interacts with customers and provides answers to common questions.